cocos/cocos-docs/en/cocos-service/hms-location.md

+**Note**: Documents from this version have been archived, and will not continue to be maintained.
+Please use [the latest version](https://service.cocos.com/document/en/hms-location.html).

 # Location Kit (HMS Core) Quick Start

 [HUAWEI Location Kit](https://developer.huawei.com/consumer/en/hms/huawei-locationkit) combines the GPS, Wi-Fi, and base station location functionalities into your app to build up global positioning capabilities, allowing you to provide flexible location-based services targeted at users around the globe.
 Currently, it provides three main capabilities: fused location, activity identification, and geofence.
 You can call one or more of these capabilities as needed.